We may earn income from links in this post. Please read this Disclosure for details.

-Puerto Escondido’s popular cultural celebration and sale is back!
+The Dreamweavers Exhibition and Sale, Puerto Escondido’s annual cultural celebration is back!
 And it’s bigger and better than ever.
-The 2017 Dreamweavers Exhibition and Sale will be taking place on January 22, 2017 and you don’t want to miss it.
+The 11th annual Dreamweavers Exhibition and Sale will be taking place on January 26, 2020 and you don’t want to miss it.

-Hosted by local resident and culture maven Patrice Perillie, the event features weavings from the Tixinda Cooperative in Pinotepa de Don Luis, a community high in the mountains above Puerto Escondido, Oaxaca, Mexico.
-With each purchase you’ll be helping preserve an ancient tradition.
+This cultural event features weavings from the Tixinda Cooperative in Pinotepa de Don Luis, a community high in the mountains above Puerto Escondido, Oaxaca, Mexico.
+With each purchase you’ll be helping the women of this community preserve an ancient tradition and support their families.

 But the event isn’t just about weaving.
-You can also discover other museum quality work created by master artisans such as Irene B. Aguilar Alcantara, Josfina Aguilar and other members of the Aguilar family, renowned folk art craftspeople from Ocotlán de Morelos.
-You can read about their work on Friends of Oaxacan Folk Art but Irene is best known for her sculptures of musicians, Frida Kahlo, ”women of the night” and catrinas, the elegantly dressed female figures for Day of the Dead.
+Over the past decade, attendees have discovered museum quality work created by other master artisans such as Irene B. Aguilar Alcantara, Josfina Aguilar and other members of the Aguilar family, renowned folk art craftspeople from Ocotlán de Morelos.
+Irene is best known for her sculptures of musicians, Frida Kahlo, ”women of the night” and catrinas, the elegantly dressed female figures for Day of the Dead.

-You’ll also find mermaids, fantastical figures and Virgens of Soledad, all of them capturing moments of daily pueblo life and evoking the whimsical humour of Mexican folk art ceramics.
+The mermaids, fantastical figures and Virgens of Soledad all captured moments of daily pueblo life and evoked the whimsical humour of Mexican folk art ceramics.

-At previous Dreamweavers events you’ve also been able to purchase work by PINTANDO PASOS, a community of painters in Oaxaca who are preserving Mixteco traditions in modern ways.
-Their products, which have been featured by Rolling Stone magazine and leading museums, include trendy Converse running shoes embellished with images of hummingbirds, flowers, butterflies and other symbols drawn from nature.
+The Dreamweavers Exhibition and Sale also invites special guests to participate.
+In past events, attendees have been able to purchase work by PINTANDO PASOS, a community of painters in Oaxaca who are preserving Mixteco traditions in modern ways and have been featured in Rolling Stone magazine and leading museums.

 Payment: Take cash in pesos.